SkylineCommunications/dataminer-docs-connectors/connector/doc/EVS_Neuron_NAP_-_PROTECT.md

 SERIAL CONNECTION:

 - Interface connection:

-  - **IP address/host**: [The polling IP or URL of the destination.]
+  - **IP address/host**: The polling IP or URL of the destination.
-  - **IP port**: [The IP port of the destination. (default: *2072*)]
+  - **IP port**: The IP port of the destination (default: *2072*).

 ## How to use

-IThe connector does not have a polling timer.
+The connector does not have a polling timer.
 It only polls the data at element startup.
-However, there is also a button available that allows you to trigger the polling manually.
+However, there is a button available that allows you to trigger the polling manually.

 After element startup, the connector can also receive events (unsolicited messages).